-For FY2019, the District of South Dakota maintained a fleet of 20 cars for a total of 409,343 miles driven.
+For FY2021, the District of South Dakota maintained a fleet of 20 cars for a total of 261,547 miles driven.
+This remains significantly down from FY2019 where officers traveled more than 409,000 miles and can be attributed to the coronavirus and continuing COVID-19 pandemic.